LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 > to file" option in the "Advanced Setting" screen and reimporting the JSON using "Import settings
 > from file" in the new app.

-The app is maintained by the same people and with the same policy, it was just a domain and package name change.
+The app is maintained by the same people and in the same spirit, it was just a package name change and the repository ownership was moved to an organization.